shawngraham/cdh2020/content/en/tutorials/excel.md

 library("RCurl")
 ```

 Put your cursor on the line you want to run, and then hit the `run` button for each line in turn.
 The first line, `install.packages` will go to the central R repository, find that package, and download it to your computer.
 You'll see a lot of status messages file by in the **console**.
 Then, once that's finished (the little 'stop' sign will disappear in your console window and the `>` prompt will reappear), do the next line.
 It will seem like nothing much has happened - the words `library("RCurl")` will appear in the console, and then the `>` prompt again.
 That's how you know it worked.
-If it didn't, you'd get an error message (and if you do get an error message, you can take a screenshot to show us in Discord and ask for help.)
+If it didn't, you'd get an error message (and if you do get an error message, you can take a screenshot to show us in Discord and ask for help.).

+{{< notice warning "'Earlier Version' Warning'" >}}
+When you install RCurl, you _might_ see a 'warning' pop up in the console, saying that the package was built under an earlier version of R. That's ok; most of the time, that won't have an impact on us.
+{{< /notice >}}

 Now, we're going to reach out onto the web and grab a table of historical data (a subsection of the colonial newspapers database created by [Melodee Breals](https://www.lboro.ac.uk/research/crcc/about/people/melodee-beals/)) and import it into R. We do that like this: